AndreiCosma/PriceListBackEnd/README.md

 ## Flow

-+ Register a new client.
-(On local environment only) path = /develop/client, method = get, responseBody= ClientDTO
++ Register a new client by giving the client UUID name and UUID secret as first and second run param.
+(Alternative on local profile: path = /develop/client, method = get, responseBody= ClientDTO)
 + Register a new user. path=/register, method = post requestBody = UserRegistrationDTO
 + Activate the user using the UUID sent on email. path = /register method = get, requestParams = code:String
 + Get JWT. path = /login, method = post, requestBody = UserLoginRequestDTO, responseBody = TokenDTO